 Woburn Wills Attorney

 Your will, also known as your Last Will and Testament, has several important purposes and is a basic estate planning document.
-At The Heritage Law Center in eastern Massachusetts, our estate planning team routinely drafts and reviews wills for our clients.
+At The Heritage Law Center in eastern Massachusetts, our team routinely drafts and updates wills for our clients.
 Because of the complexities of inheritance and the costs and delays associated with probate, we also use other planning tools, like trusts and living wills, to protect your assets and handle special situations.

 What Does Having a Will Accomplish?